convissor/login-security-solution/readme.txt

 Security "Settings" page lets you disable those features in their plugin.
 This way you get to enjoy even better security than either plugin alone.

+= Why should I pick a user name other than "admin"? =

+The WordPress installation process (currently) defaults to having the main administrator's user's name be "admin."
+Many people don't change it.
+Attackers know this, so now all they need to do to get into such sites is guess the password.

+In addition, if you try to log in while your site is being attacked, this plugin will send you through the password reset process in order to verify your identity.
+While not the end of the world, it's inconvenient.

 = Where should I report bugs and feature requests? =

 Report bugs and submit feature requests by opening a ticket in WordPress'